On (Upon)

 Soldier on: Despite the difficulties, they soldiered on with determination.

-Plow on: The team plowed on through the tough project.
+Plough on: The team ploughed on through the tough project.

 Sail on: The ship sailed on into the open sea.